College Planning Process

 LOCAL SCHOLARSHIP INFORMATION

 Local scholarships from sources within Dover and Sherborn are awarded prior to graduation at the Senior Awards Evening.
 Some of these scholarships are awarded based on information submitted by students in the form of an application, while others are awarded through a selection process undertaken by members of the high school’s Scholarship Committee.
 These scholarships are granted through the generosity of local individuals and organizations and the availability, criteria and dollar amounts are subject to change from year to year.
-An up-to-date listing is published in the school newspaper each year.
+An up-to-date listing is sent to seniors each spring.

 There are a number of scholarship opportunities for Dover-Sherborn seniors.
 Please connect with Carol Spezzano in the Guidance Office if you wish additional information or have any questions regarding the Dover-Sherborn Scholarships.

 GENERAL SCHOLARSHIP INFORMATION